invoke-ai/InvokeAI/docs/installation/050_INSTALLING_MODELS.md

 captioned images gathered from multiple sources.

 Originally there was only a single Stable Diffusion weights file, which many people named `model.ckpt`.
-Now there are dozens or more that have been fine tuned to provide particulary styles, genres, or other features.
+Now there are hundreds that have been fine tuned to provide particulary styles, genres, or other features.
 In addition, there are several new formats that improve on the original checkpoint format: a `.safetensors` format